giesekow/docker-nextcloud-onlyoffice/README.md

 ## Connecting nextcloud and onlyoffice
-To connect nextcloud and onlyoffice you need to install the onlyoffice connector app in nextcloud and configure the app You can follow the documentation [https://helpcenter.onlyoffice.com/gettingstarted/integration/Nextcloud.aspx](here).
+To connect nextcloud and onlyoffice you need to install the onlyoffice connector app in nextcloud and configure the app.
+You can follow the documentation [https://helpcenter.onlyoffice.com/gettingstarted/integration/Nextcloud.aspx](here).

 Note:
-`secret` field refers to the value to set for `ONLYOFFICE_JWT_SECRET` in the `.env` file.
+`secret` field refers to the value set for `ONLYOFFICE_JWT_SECRET` in the `.env` file.